 The UW Libraries Special Collections contains manuscripts and archival records that document the history and culture of Seattle and the Pacific Northwest.
 Included in the collection are personal papers of early pioneers and settlers, labor and civic leaders, citizen activists and important writers, artists and activists and organizational records from labor unions, the University, important industries, conservation groups and local community and ethnic groups.

 A collection guide or finding aid is a detailed inventory of the content of a manuscript collection.
 Guides help researchers identify the boxes or folder of interest within a collection.
 A typical guide also provides background information on the organization or person who created the material, an overview of the collection and how it is arranged plus a detailed container list and any use restrictions.
-Archives West includes UW collection guides as well as access to collection guides available at other libraries in the Pacific Northwest.
+For more information see Purdue's How to Read a Finding Aid.

 The following guides list manuscript collections (and sometimes other material) on important local issues and popular research areas.